 “Our Virtual Office packages include all the vital elements of a professional business frontline: a business address, mail management, dedicated phone number, personalized call services, and access to meeting space or office suites within our premises as required,” she adds.

 We asked both Trevor and Naomi to talk us through the major selling points of their respective company’s office features, to get a sense of what a small business owner can expect from a serviced office.

-“Secondly, all our properties have a variety of professional and lifestyle services and facilities on-site to give our client’s the experience of a ‘one stop shop’,” he adds.
+“Secondly, all our properties have a variety of professional and lifestyle services and facilities on-site to give our clients the experience of a ‘one-stop shop’,” he adds.
 “From boardroom and conference facilities through to cafes, food courts, gym, car parking and more.
-All our properties provide everything our clients need under the one roof.”
+All our properties provide everything our clients need under one roof.”

 “Nothing saps creativity like taking out the rubbish or paying the energy bill,” Naomi says.
 “Unlike other share workplace environments where you’re left to your own devices once you settle in, getting bogged down by the day-to-day running/administration of a business, both our locations offer exceptional support.”